The Federal’s violent past revealed

 “Daily he could be seen riding his little tricycle over to the shop after his mother, coming back with an ice-cream or a chocolate and greeting all the neighbours on the way.
 He was the kind of kiddie that everyone took too, for he was as lovely in his manner as his appearance”.

-At the Fremantle morgue where Felix had to identify his son, ‘Tyke’, it took the detectives all their time to lead “a frenzied father” away from the body of his boy.
+At the Fremantle morgue where Felix had to identify his son ‘Tyke’, it took the detectives all their time to lead “a frenzied father” away from the body of his boy.

 In March 1927, the coroner concluded that Jack Thomas had committed both murders, and then committed suicide by shooting himself with a revolver.
 We will probably never know the exact reason behind the tragic double murder at the Federal Hotel.
 However, it’s probably fair to say that her lover, Jack Thomas murdered them in a mad fit of jealousy.

-In 1989 the Federal Hotel was renamed to Rosie O’Grady’s, an Irish themed pub.
-In 1995 the building underwent internal alterations, reconstruction of the two-storey front veranda and repainting of the front façade, with the works being carried out by Maxwell Cox Architects.
+In 1989 the Federal Hotel was renamed to Rosie O’Grady’s, and became an Irish themed pub.
+In 1995 the building underwent internal alterations, and its front balcony and facade was restored.
 Further internal changes were made in 2001.